openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Offer contains a single URI query parameter `credential_offer` or `credential_offer_uri`:

 * `credential_offer`: CONDITIONAL.
 A JSON object with the Credential Offer parameters.
 MUST NOT be present when `credential_offer_uri` parameter is present.
-* `credential_offer_uri`: A URL using the `https` scheme referencing a resource containing a JSON Object with the Credential Offer parameters.
+* `credential_offer_uri`: A URL using the `https` scheme referencing a resource containing a JSON object with the Credential Offer parameters.
 MUST NOT be present when `credential_offer` parameter is present.

 The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the user using a Wallet, or a deeplink that the user can click.